Chasseurs Britanniques: In British service

-In 1803, while on the Isle of Wight, the Chasseurs Britanniques were brought back up to war-strength with another influx of emigres.
+In 1803, while on the Isle of Wight, the Chasseurs Britanniques were brought back up to war-strength with another influx of émigrés.
 From there, the Chasseurs were sent to Naples, before being withdrawn to Sicily with the rest of the British forces in 1806.
 The Chasseurs were assigned to Major General John Stuart's expedition to Italy in 1806.
 Although they were not present at the Battle of Maida, the Chasseurs took part in the capture of Reggio Calabria on 9 July 1806, where they were able to entice 300 French prisoners to join their ranks.
 In 1810, the Chasseurs Britanniques received orders to join Wellington's army in the Peninsula.
 Arriving in Lisbon in January 1811, the Chasseurs joined Wellington's command in March.
 They served in the 2nd Brigade of the Seventh Division.
 As part of Wellington's Army, they saw action in many of the major engagements of Peninsular campaign from 1811 to 1814, including the battles of Fuentes de Oñoro, Ciudad Rodrigo, Salamanca and Vitoria, as well as the fighting in the Pyrenees.

 The Chasseurs' final major battle was Orthez.
 They were then assigned to escort the Duke of Angoulême to Bordeaux, where they discovered that the city had turned Royalist and welcomed the Duke and his escort.
 While most of the Chasseurs served as line infantry under Wellington, a detachment of the Chasseurs Britanniques received orders to report to the ship of the line HMS Ramillies.
-The detachment was present aboard ship for the Battle of Fort McHenry, but does not appear to have been part of the landing which culminated in the Burning of Washington.
+The detachment was present aboard ship for the Battle of Baltimore, but does not appear to have been part of the landing which culminated in the Burning of Washington.
 With the end of hostilities after Napoleon's first abdication and exile to Elba, the Chasseurs Britanniques were withdrawn from France and brought back to Great Britain.
 The corps was disbanded on 5 October 1814.